 This installation is a bespoke attempt to simplify and reinterpret the concept of air-conditioning, understanding that standardized solutions may not be universally applicable given the constraints of cost and surrounding environment.
 Using computational technologies, the team at Ant Studio has reinterpreted traditional evaporative cooling techniques to build a prototype of cylindrical clay cones, each with a custom design and size.

 Description from the architects.
-Indian summers are a challenging time and specially at a workplace that has close proximity to a generator system.
-Not only do sweltering employees lose enthusiasm and productivity, excessive heat can take a toll on the health and wellbeing of employees.
+Indian summers are a challenging time and especially at a workplace that has close proximity to a generator system.
+Not only do sweltering employees lose enthusiasm and productivity, but excessive heat can also take a toll on the health and wellbeing of employees.
 Deki Electronics was facing the same issue; however, large and expensive air-conditioning systems were not an option.
-The brief required an economical, energy efficient and robust solution.
+The brief required an economical, energy-efficient, and robust solution.

 The team found the answer to this challenge in a traditional technique and ancient wisdom -Evaporative Cooling– reducing the temperatures using water and some local material- A wisdom that traces back to the Egyptian period.

-It allows for an ultra low maintenance, sustainable and inexpensive alternative using the porus terracotta as a heat exchange medium tapping on to cooling properties of water, converting the hot air from the gen-sets into a pleasant breeze.
+It allows for ultra-low maintenance, sustainable and inexpensive alternative using the porus terracotta as a heat exchange medium tapping on to cooling properties of water, converting the hot air from the gen-sets into a pleasant breeze.

 'As an architect, I wanted to find a solution that is ecological and artistic, and at the same time evolves traditional craft methods,' said Monish Siripurapu, founder of Ant Studio.

 Earthen cones were used to create the prototype.
 The design and size of the conical components were customised through advanced computational analysis and modern calibration techniques.
 The thickness and the length of the material were modified with CFD analysis.